-Since recently, Playa Cayo Santa Maria has won increasing praise from travelers and experts alike.
+Playa Cayo Santa Maria has recently won increasing praise from travelers and experts alike.
 For example, in 2021, Playa Cayo Santa Maria ranked 2nd as the best beach globally and won the top spot for the best beach in the Caribbean by Tripadvisor’s Traveler’s Choice Awards.

 Cayo Santa Maria beaches cover a big chunk of the island’s northern coastline.
 If you are interested in naturist walks or snorkeling, this is the perfect place.
 You can get to Cayo Santa Maria beach using the connecting causeway between the beach and the mainland.

 The islet itself is home to anhinga, mollusks, iguanas, seagulls, and flamingos.
 It is also surrounded by numerous other secluded beaches that may be ideal if you are looking for a place to enjoy a romantic getaway or private picnic.
 One of these is Playa Ensenachos, a popular tourist destination with almost untouched natural beauty.

 The nearest town is Caibarien, about a 1-hour drive, but there isn’t much to see there.
 However, if you happen to visit Cayo Santa Maria between December 16 and Christmas, you can’t miss Las Parrandas de Remedios.
 Las Parrandas is a carnival-like festival that happens every year in Remedios, a small town that is about 1hr and 20 minutes from Cayo Santa Maria.